olezim/olezim/README.md

-### Hello World! 👋
+### *Simplicity is the soul of efficiency.*

-This account is mostly for open-source contributions.
+This account is mainly for open-source contributions.
 My personal repositories are hosted on codeberg.

 ---